Blog FinTech

 3. Customer’s application is approved (or denied)

 In-house financing is an increasing trend in almost all industries.
 However, in these top 5, it’s fast becoming the new norm.
+For businesses wondering how to do in-house financing, these sectors offer compelling examples.
 Without further ado, here they are:

 No.1: Car dealerships

 Lending Platforms in Automobile Finance Industry: Auto Lending Trends 2022 A vehicle is a sizable purchase, no matter the budget, and it’s a serious investment.
 For many, the only way to own a vehicle is with credit.
-That’s why, for automobile dealerships, it makes sense to onboard in-house financing and allow clients to get the service they need all in one place.
-Adding POS finance also gives dealerships the power to create finance conditions—repayment rates, conditions, etc.—that suit their particular industry, not generalized credit.
+That’s why, for automobile dealerships, it makes sense to onboard in-house financing for customers and allow them to get the service they need all in one place.
+Adding POS finance also gives dealerships the power to create finance conditions—repayment rates, conditions, etc.—that suits their particular industry, not generalized credit.

 No.2: Medical and dental services

 When it comes to healthcare, time is of the essence, and getting treatment at the right time sets your clients up for success.
 However, for many, medical treatment isn’t free, and sometimes the costs are unaffordable for the client to pay in one lump sum.
-In-house lending with healthcare finance software allows clients to get the treatment they need when they need it and get better outcomes in the long term.
+Learning how to do in-house financing with healthcare finance software allows clients to get the treatment they need when they need it and achieve better outcomes in the long term.

 No.3: Retail products

 From a new fridge to technology to something else entirely, when it comes to retail products, your clients may not always be able to afford them right away.
-Instead of creating a dilemma or forcing a potential customer to wait, it makes sense to offer them an alternative way of paying and getting a product today with in-house finance.
-This may be particularly effective for those who need to make multiple purchases or are seeking a luxury item.
+Instead of creating a dilemma or forcing a potential customer to wait, offering financing for customers through in-house finance can be particularly effective for those who need to make multiple purchases or are seeking a luxury item.

 No.4: Jewelry

 Back in the day, they used to say that an engagement ring should cost 3x the salary of the person giving it.
 At today’s rates, statistics show that couples are spending on average between $3,756 and $7,829 on their engagement ring.
-And for most, this isn’t the only jewelry they’ll purchase in their lifetime.
 Offering smart in-house financing allows for people to spread payments for a large or valuable purchase out over time and get a piece of jewelry they’re truly happy with.

 No.5: Education